neurobagel/documentation/docs/user_guide/data_prep.md

 The TSV **MUST** contain:

 - A minimum of 2 columns
-- At least 1 column containing subject identifiers.
+- At least 1 column containing subject identifiers (IDs).
 Subject IDs must be unique per row.
     - If both subject and session ID columns are present, then the combinations of IDs must be unique per row.

     !!! note "Only one subject ID column can be annotated"